Pretty-SFOS/opal/README.md

 - <a id='module-infocombo'/>[Opal.InfoCombo](https://github.com/Pretty-SFOS/opal-infocombo): A combo box that can show detailed descriptions of all menu items.
 - <a id='module-tabbar'/>[Opal.TabBar](https://github.com/Pretty-SFOS/opal-tabbar): An app-wide tab bar using icons with optional texts, and improved support for landscape layouts.
   Not yet properly integrated and still lives in [its old repository](https://github.com/ichthyosaurus/sf-docked-tab-bar).
+- <a id='module-delegates'/>[Opal.Delegates](https://github.com/Pretty-SFOS/opal-delegates): List items that can show multiple lines of text and icons by default.

 All Opal modules have their own licensing.
 *Please refer to the respective repositories.*